 The Earthing and Lightning Protection Association (ELPA) is a non-profit company registered with the CIPC in May 2017 (reg 2017/342017/07).

 A Board of Directors from the membership is appointed in accordance with the ELPA Constitution adopted in February 2019 and lead by the National Director.

 A National Director facilitates the operations of ELPA in accordance with decisions of the Board of Directors and is supported by an Executive Committee and Finance Committee appointed by and from the Board of Directors.

-The Earthing and Lightning Protection Association (ELPA) has been formed to bring the industry together, to protect the consumer and to establish a uniform interpretation of the codes of practice by aligning the codes of practice in regulations, standards and legislation to effective protection of lives and property.
-To ensure that the industry has a recognisable framework within which to operate.
+The Earthing and Lightning Protection Association (ELPA) has been formed to bring the industry together.
+We aim to protect the consumer and to establish a uniform interpretation of the codes of practice.
+We will do this by aligning the codes of practice in regulations, standards and legislation to the adequate protection of lives and property.
+We will ensure that the industry has a recognisable framework within which to operate.

 The formal establishment of ELPA is a vital addition to the standard of safety in the South African Lightning Protection industry.

 ELPA offers certification examinations to competent designers, installers and inspectors, in collaboration with regulating bodies.

 ELPA supports tertiary education through coordination with tertiary establishments in developing a training apprenticeship on all levels.